8 Weeks Pregnant

 You have now completed almost two months!
-Here is what you can expect this week.
+Here is what you can expect at eight weeks pregnant.
 If you have just found out that you are pregnant, you may want to read weeks 1-7.
 Get the Fetal Life App for Apple and Android endorsed by the American Pregnancy Association.

 How is pregnancy calculated?